top of page

 Cost/Stipend: No cost; Students will receive a stipend!

 Application Deadline: Applications typically close in March.
-The admission cycle for summer 2025 will open in December 2024.
+The admissions cycle opens in December.

 Eligibility: High school sophomores with a minimum of 2.0 Cumulative GPA who are full-year residents of East Palo Alto, Belle Haven, or Redwood City are encouraged to apply.